ericom-gideon/docs/docs/servers/how_to_create_a_docker_server.md

 * Node.js
 * Elasticsearch

-_NOTE: You can remove any of these from your server using docker rmi repository:tag)_
+_NOTE: You can remove any of these from your server using docker rmi repository:tag_

 If you are new to Docker, we suggest running through the examples in the [Docker tutorial](https://www.docker.com/tryit/).
 After you have gone through the tutorials, the Docker Hub has 14,000+ images for you to use today and it just keeps growing.

-Start shipping and running some containers!
+Start shipping and running some docker containers!